Mexican AXI

 Marcus Burnett, CEO, SOFR Academy

-Chief Executive Officer of SOFR Academy, Marcus Burnett, added, “I am very pleased about the publication of the Mexican AXI feasibility study, which is a very important market that continues to grow in importance, not only for the United States.
+Chief Executive of SOFR Academy, Marcus Burnett, added, “I am very pleased about the publication of the MXAXI and MXFXI feasibility study.
+Mexico is a market that continues to grow in importance, not only for the United States.
 I am very grateful for the leadership of Julio and José.”

 Resources

-Have a question, feedback, or idea about Mexican AXI?
+Have a question, feedback, or idea about MXAXI or MXFXI?
 Contact us.

 SOFR Academy, Inc. reserves all rights in the methodologies and outputs disclosed in this document, the white paper, the updates to the white paper and on SOFR Academy, Inc.’s website, and in the copyright in this document, the white paper, the updates and on SOFR Academy, Inc.’s website.
 SOFR Academy, Inc. holds the exclusive word-wide rights to commercialize the intellectual property (IP) associated with Across-the-Curve Credit Spread Indices (AXI)TM and the Financial Condition Credit Spread Indices (FXI),TM this includes but is not limited to literary work, the algorithm / code, all trade secrets, know-how, trademarks, designs, copyright, whether or not registered or registrable or having to undergo any other process for grant, registration or the like.
 None of these rights may be used without a written license from SOFR Academy, Inc. SOFR is published by the Federal Reserve Bank of New York (The New York Fed) and is used subject to The New York Fed Terms of Use for Select Rate Data.
 The New York Fed has no liability for your use of the data.
 Neither AXI nor FXI are associated with, or endorsed or sponsored by, The New York Fed.
 SOFR Academy is not affiliated with the New York Fed.